IDR/deployment/docs/provisioning.md

     ansible-playbook -i localhost, --diff openstack-create-infrastructure.yml

 This playbook will create a set of VMs on the OpenStack cloud.
-You can associate the proxy host to a floating IP either usin the OpenStack UI or via the `openstack` command-line interface:
+You must associate the proxy host to a floating IP either usin the OpenStack UI or via the `openstack` command-line interface: